dscho/pagefind-xkcd-demo/content/comics/2018-8-31-sibling-in-law.md

 [All remaining figures left and right have similar arrows below and the text is:]

-Possible additional siblings-in-law???
+Possible *additional* siblings-in-law???

 [Caption below the frame:]

-People complain that “<X>th cousin <Y> times removed” is hard to understand, but to me the most confusing one is sibling-in-law, because it chains across both sibling and marriage links and I don't really know where it stops.
+People complain that “<X><sup>th</sup> cousin <Y> times removed” is hard to understand, but to me the most confusing one is sibling-in-law, because it chains across both sibling and marriage links and I don't really know where it stops.